Captain Cook Monument

 A 27-foot-high obelisk looms up from the coastal forest to mark the place where British explorer Captain Cook met his violent end.

 James Cook was already legendary for traveling and mapping the uncharted waters of the world when his crew landed at Kealakekua Bay in January of 1779 to repair a broken mast.
 Cook was widely known for his violent, tyrannical approach to the Indigenous people he encountered.
 When they landed in Hawai’i, initial relations with the Indigenous people were positive, but as the weeks went on, Cook’s men outstayed their welcome.
-It reached its peak when one of the locals was somehow struck down with an oar, and although he soon recovered and tried to return the peace, his fellow Hawaiians already had the Cook crew cornered in the surf where they were pelting them with rocks.
+It reached its peak when one of Cook’s men struck down a Native Hawaiian with an oar.
+Although he soon recovered and tried to return the peace, his fellow Hawaiians already had Cook and his crew cornered in the surf, where they were pelting them with rocks.

 Yet eventually it cooled off with no major violence.
-However, Captain Cook, who didn’t witness the scene, decided on February 14, 1779, to go on the offensive and got his gun and armed a few of his men and went into the village of Kowrowa where the King of Hawaii was staying.
+However, Cook, who did not witness the scene, decided on February 14, 1779, to go on the offensive.
+He got his gun and armed a few of his men and went into the village of Kowrowa where the King of Hawai’i was.
 He attempted to take the King by force, but the Hawaiians resisted.
-It got violent when a Hawaiian nobleman was shot in the chaos, and Cook and his men were driven back to the shore.
+A Hawaiian nobleman was shot, and Cook and his men were driven back to the shore.
 It was there in the shallows of the water that Cook was bludgeoned and stabbed to death.

 The obelisk was set up as a memorial by his fellow countrymen in 1878, on land that, while still technically part of the United States, is owned by the British.
 A small plaque in the surf marks the exact spot where Cook is believed to have died.
-Just behind the obelisk in the forest are the ruins of the ancient village of Kaawaloa, a sort of inverse memorial to the Hawaii that changed after the arrival of outsiders that was marked by Cook’s visit.
-The obelisk is understandably controversial with some Hawaiians, who see it as a tribute to a man who invaded their islands and whose presence forever changed Hawaii’s character.
+Just behind the obelisk in the forest are the ruins of the ancient village of Kaawaloa, a sort of inverse memorial to the Hawai’i that changed after the arrival of outsiders that was marked by Cook’s visit.
+The obelisk is understandably disliked by many Hawaiians, who see it as a tribute to a man who invaded their islands and whose presence forever changed Hawai’i’s character.